Table of Contents

 find . -name '*.rar' | parallel -j4 'cd {//}; mkdir "$(basename {/} .rar)"; unrar x {/} "$(basename {/} .rar)"; rm {/}'

-Replace String in Files
+Replace Text in Files using Perl

-find . -type f -exec perl -p -i -e 's/was\.fm/grimore\.org/g' '{}' \;
+find . -type f -exec perl -p -i'' -e 's/was\.fm/grimore\.org/g' '{}' \;

 this command will search all files in the path and replace the string was.fm with grimore.org.